tsgates/arch-wiki-markdown/wiki/AUR_Trusted_User_Guidelines.md

 3. Make sure your account details on the AUR are up-to-date and that your sponsor has given you TU status.
 4. Add yourself to the Trusted Users page.
-5. Remind Allan/Andrea to change your account on forums.
+5. Remind a BBS admin to change your account on forums.
 6. Ask some TU for the #archlinux-tu@freenode key and hang out with us in the channel.
 You do not have to do this, but it would be neat since this is where most dark secrets are spilled and where many new ideas are conceived.
-7. If you are not upgraded to a Trusted User group on bug tracker in two days, report this as a bug to Andrea Scarpino (andrea@archlinux.org).
+7. If you are not upgraded to a Trusted User group on bug tracker in two days, report this as a bug to public mailing list for Arch Linux development (arch-dev-public@archlinux.org).
 8. Send Ionuț Bîru (ibiru@archlinux.org) all the information based on this template to have access on dev interface.
 9. Install the devtools package.
-10. Send an email to Florian Pritz with one SSH public key attached.
+10. Send a signed email to Florian Pritz with one SSH public key attached.
 If you do not have one, use ssh-keygen to generate one.
     Check the Using SSH Keys wiki page for more information about SSH keys.
 11. Create a PGP key for package signing.
 12. Send a signed email to all Master Keys owners including your PGP key and the relative full key fingerprint.
 Your key needs to be signed